|Platform||Features||Ease of use||Security||Support||Reputation||Fees||Overall|

 You'll also pay fees to trade.
 These fees follow the maker-taker model.
-Makers see a 0.025% fee, and takers pay a 0.075% fee.
+Makers see a 0.025 percent fee, and takers pay a 0.075 percent fee.

 Binance comes with some of the lowest fees among American crypto exchanges.
-On spot trading, you'll pay a flat rate of 0.1%.
+On spot trading, you'll pay a flat rate of 0.1 percent.
 While other platforms such as eToro and Coinbase might look cheaper on the surface, bear in mind the extra fees, you'll get charged.

-With eToro, you'll see a fee of 0.75% for Bitcoin.
-And with Coinbase, you'll get charged trading fees of 0.5% with a flat fee of $2.99 per trade.
+With eToro, you'll see a fee of 0.75 percent for Bitcoin.
+And with Coinbase, you'll get charged trading fees of 0.5 percent with a flat fee of $2.99 per trade.
 As you can imagine, these fees can add up quickly, making Binance an excellent alternative.

 Phemex vs Binance: Security

 Phemex and Binance both come with top-of-the-line security systems.
 Phemex has a robust security architecture to ensure customer safety and security that includes two-factor authentication.

 Binance also provides multi-tiered security systems and two-factor authentication.
 It comes with a combination of cold and hot wallets system.
 What's more, funds are protected by an insurance fund (SAFU) to cover loss related to system failure or hacking.